-Free themes are an option if you’re just starting out, but they lack a lot of tools/benefits a paid themes give you.
+Free themes are an option if you're just starting out on a budget, but they lack a lot of tools/benefits a paid themes give you.

-From a visual stand point you probably won’t be able to change the font, the colour of the font or the layout of your homepage.
+From a visual stand point you won’t be able to change the font, any colours on your website or the layout of your homepage.
 Your customisation options will be seriously limited (which can be super frustrating!).

-Lastly, free themes can make your site very slow (because there is no incentive for the creator to update theme) especially as you gain more traffic!
+Lastly, free themes can make your site very slow (because there is no incentive for the creator to update theme or make it user friendly) especially as you gain more traffic!

 Paid WordPress Themes

 So you might be thinking why would I want to spend money a paid theme?